YuriMakaruk/redocly/settings/PersonalDetails.md

 ### Language Settings

 The **Language** field controls the UI language for your ChaChing dashboard.

 **Current value example:**

 - English (US)

-You can change the language at any time without affecting other users in the workspace (coming soon).
+You can change the language at any time without affecting other users in the workspace (Chaching currently supports English only.).

 ## Login Sessions